Hoar012/Awesome-Multimodal-Embodied-AI/README.md

 # ⚙️ Multimodal-Embodied-AI

-This repository collects papers, benchmarks, and datasets at the intersection of multimodal learning, embodied AI and robotics.
+This repository collects papers, benchmarks, and datasets at the intersection of multimodal learning, embodied AI, and robotics.

-Continuously updating🔥🔥.
+It is continuously updated 🔥🔥.
+Contributions and suggestions from the community are highly welcome.

 <!-- <p align="center">
     <img src="./images/MiG_logo.jpg" width="100%" height="100%">
 </p>